grantbw4/election-blog/content/post/2024-09-11-week-two-ols/index.md

 I zeroed in on Q2 GDP growth in large part because of the findings of Professors Christopher H. Achen and Larry M. Bartels from Princeton and Vanderbilt respectively in their 2016 book ["Democracy for Realists: Why Elections Do Not Produce Responsive Government"](https://press.princeton.edu/books/hardcover/9780691169446/democracy-for-realists?srsltid=AfmBOorbMnYpN5HDv-R3lljwbHL-AeuvIkWja44IDFzswdHuuHMkUzuT).

 Achen and Bartels make a strong case that voters are not fully retrospective in their decision-making; rather than equally weighting the performance of the incumbent president's party in the past four years, voters tend to base their ballot more explicitly off of what the voter has seen recently.
-The two authors demonstrate this by evidencing how the percent change in real disposable income between the most recent quarters leading up to the election (Q14 to Q15 of the 4-year cycle) accounts for a whopping 81% of the variance in the tenure-adjusted popular vote margin of the incumbent party for elections between 1952 and 2012.
+The two authors demonstrate this by evidencing how the percent change in real disposable income in quarter 2 of the presidential election year, the most recent quarter leading up to the election (Q14 to Q15 of the 4-year cycle) accounts for a whopping 81% of the variance in the tenure-adjusted popular vote margin of the incumbent party for elections between 1952 and 2012.
 Longer-term RDI change between Q3 and Q15, however, accounts for only 54% of the variance.

 Though I am not accounting for tenure advantage, and I am looking at two-party vote share rather than vote margin, I still expect Q2 GDP growth in the presidential election year (Q14-Q15) to be a useful predictor to investigate.